The word chiropractic comes from a combination of the Greek words kheiro and praktikos meaning ‘done by hand’.

 How does chiropractic work?

 Chiropractic recognises that your body has a powerful ability to deal with and heal various knocks, bumps and injuries, as well as to detoxify and destroy the day-to-day poisons and bugs that you encounter all the time.
 This healing ability is organised and co-ordinated by your nervous system: the brain and spinal cord, together with all the nerves that connect the spinal cord to every single cell in your body.
-There are times when your nervous system becomes compromised; this can be due to malfunctioning in the bony system that protects your brain and spinal cord.
-So, if the normal movement in your skull, spinal column or pelvis is disrupted, this can cause interference with the associated nervous system structures.

-The centre houses the existing Doctors of Chiropractic:
+The Centre houses the existing Chiropractors

 Giles Courtis DC FRCC